-Ultimately, the quality of this training depends on the experience of the mentors and the determination of the candidates.
+Ultimately, the quality of this training depends on the mentors' experience and the candidates' determination.
 At the very least, a mentor shares his own wealth of experience and provides feedback on the candidate's experience during the rotation.
-In essence, mentoring goes follows this progression:
+In essence, mentoring follows this progression: